evanraalte/silverbullet-icalendar/README.md

   - Share calendar link
   - Details (three dots icon), copy subscription link
   - Verify that the link ends with `?export`
+  - **Note**: For private calendars, you may need to provide your Nextcloud username and password (or app-specific password) in the configuration
 - Google Calendar ([source](https://support.google.com/calendar/answer/37648?hl=en#zippy=%2Cget-your-calendar-view-only)):
   - Calendar settings (pencil icon to the right of the name)
   - Settings and Sharing, scroll down to Integrate calendar